Asher-Chaim-Capital-Ventures/asher-chaim-capital-ventures.github.io/index.md

     #section_id: portfolio
     #background_style: bg-dark
     projects:
-      - title: Project 1
+      - title: Residential Properties
-        text: This is a very short project description.
+        text: This is a very short description.
         # the images are located in:
         # img/portfolio/fullsize
         # img/portfolio/thumbnails
-        icon: 1.jpg
+        icon: residential.jpg
         url: '#'
-      - title: Project 2
+      - title: Multi-Family Homes
-        text: This is a very short project description.
+        text: This is a very short description.
-        icon: 2.jpg
+        icon: multifamily.jpg
         url: '#'
-      - title: Project 3
+      - title: Apartment Complexes
-        text: This is a very short project description.
+        text: This is a very short description.
-        icon: office.jpg
+        icon: apartments.jpg
         url: '#'
-      - title: Project 4
+      - title: Office Space
-        text: This is a very short project description.
+        text: This is a very short description.
-        icon: 4.jpg
+        icon: office.jpg
         url: '#'
-      - title: Project 5
+      - title: Property Developement
-        text: This is a very short project description.
+        text: This is a very short description.
-        icon: 5.jpg
+        icon: developement.jpg
         url: '#'
-      - title: Project 6
+      - title: Commercial Property
-        text: This is a very short project description.
+        text: This is a very short description.
-        icon: 6.jpg
+        icon: commercial.jpg
         url: '#'

 #  - type: aside.html